Skid-steer loader: Vertical lift

 "Vertical lift" designs use additional links and hinges on the loader arm, with the main pivot points towards the center or front of the machine.
 This allows the loader arm to have greater operating height and reach while retaining a compact design.
 There are no truly "vertical lift" designs in production.
 All loaders use multiple links (that all move in radial arcs) which aim to straighten the lift path of the bucket as it is raised.
 This allows close to vertical movement at points of the lift range, to keep the bucket forward of the operator's cab, allowing safe dumping into tall containers or vehicles.
 Some designs have more arc in the lowest part of the lift arc while other designs have more arc near the top of the lift arc.

 One downside of vertical lift designs is somewhat higher cost and complexity of manufacturing.
 Some vertical lift designs may also have reduced rear or side visibility when the arms are down low, but superior visibility as the arms are raised (especially if the design does not require a large rear frame tower).
-Most Vertical lift machines provide more constant stability as the arms are raised from fully-lowered to fully-raised position since the bucket (load) has a similar distance from the machine from bottom to top of the lift path.
+Most Vertical lift machines provide more constant stability as the arms are raised from fully lowered to fully raised position since the bucket (load) has a similar distance from the machine from bottom to top of the lift path.
 As a side benefit to constant stability, most vertical lift machines have larger bucket capacities and longer, flatter low-profile buckets that can carry more material per cycle and tend to provide smoother excavating and grading than short-lip buckets.
 Vertical lift designs have grown rapidly in popularity in the past thirty years and now make up a significant proportion of new skid loader sales.

+Loader arm safety precautions

+When controls are activated, the loader or lift arm attachments can move and crush individuals who are within the range of the machinery.
+To prevent injuries, it is strongly advisable for operators to not start or operate controls from outside of the cab.
+When in the operator’s seat, the operator should always fasten the seatbelt and lower the safety bar to stay securely in the cab and avoid being crushed.
+Operators should also ensure that any helpers or bystanders are clear of the machine before starting it.